Monday, May 31, 2010

 I am off to Lubumbashi in DRC tomorrow to teach about 1000 Church leaders about getting involved in improving the country.
 Need lots of prayer.
 There are so many terrible things happening to women and children I hope to really make a difference."

-This of course, is Where the ACDP completely crosses the line between religion and politics, and works to blur the line separating church and state as well - which it does, simply by existing.
+This of course, is where the ACDP completely crosses the line between religion and politics, and works to blur the line separating church and state as well - which it already does, simply by existing as a registered political party.

 Monday, May 24, 2010